JeppeLeth/android-languagedetection-study/README.md

 It seems that using the TextClassificationManager has no overhead, though it needs at least 5 words in a string to be able to detect any language probability.

+The original feature [description](https://developer.android.com/preview/api-overview.html?hl=ja#a11y) was

+    Accessibility function

+    Language Detection
+    To identify the language of your choice within the text range specified by the text-to-speech (TTS) tool, TextClassificationManager.detectLanguages()use.
+This method is TextClassificationManagerincluded in the class introduced in
+    Android O android.view.textclassifier.TextLanguageYou can use the object's result list to identify the range of text assigned to a particular language and how TTS assigned the language to a particular subset of text.

 ### Sample code

 Usage of the modified Java library is shown in [DetectionExtLib](/app/src/main/java/com/jleth/andorid/langdetect/DetectionExtLib.java) and access to the TextClassificationManager on Android O is shown in  [DetectionTextClassifier](/app/src/main/java/com/jleth/andorid/langdetect/DetectionTextClassifier.java).